 Adding captions where necessary is another great way to help your website visitors understand the image better.
 Serring proper descriptive title tags and image filenames helps in the same way.
 So instead of saving your images as “FXSCSUYE.jpg,” use a descriptive title and name with keywords relevant to your topic and website.
 This is also good from an SEO standpoint.

-Lazy Loading is a technique utilised by many websites to save bandwidth by only loading images when a user scrolls to the view-frame of the image.
+Lazy Loading is a technique utilized by many websites to save bandwidth by only loading images when a user scrolls to the view-frame of the image.
 The first few images will load immediately, but others will wait until the user is in the vicinity of the image before loading.
 Adding this feature to your website will save bandwidth for you and your user and improve the speed of your webpages.
 BJ Lazy Load is a great plugin to add Lazy Loading to your WordPress website.

 Use a Content Delivary Network